-The scheme is financed by contributions from employees and employers, together with income and proceeds from investment of the Pension Fund administered by the Authority in accordance with the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2013.
+The scheme is financed by contributions from employees and employers, together with income and proceeds from investment of the Pension Fund.

-Contributions are made by active members of the Fund and range from 5.5% to 12.5% of pensionable pay for the financial year ending 31st March 2022.
+Contributions are made by active members of the Fund and range from 5.5% to 12.5% of pensionable pay for the financial year ending 31 March 2023.

 The employee contributions are matched by the employer contributions which are set based on triennial actuarial Funding valuations.
-The latest valuation occurred at 31 March 2019 (came into effect in 2020/21).
+The last valuation was carried out in March 2022 (came into effect from April 2023).

 Currently, employer contribution rates range from 12.0% to 26.4%.
-Some employers pay a monetary contribution towards past service costs.
+Some employers pay an additional monetary contribution towards their past service costs.